Rhododendron periclymenoides

 - Flower Description:

-- Clusters of soft pink (often cotton candy pink) to white to lavender, slightly fragrant, funnel-shaped flowers (to 1.5” across), each with 5 long curved stamens, bloom from April to May immediately preceding the emergence of the foliage.
+- Clusters of soft pink (often cotton candy pink) to white to lavender, slightly fragrant, funnel-shaped flowers (to 1.5” across), each with 5 long curved stamens, 5 petals, bloom from April to May immediately preceding the emergence of the foliage.

 -